Prometheo/cowryse-test/README.md

 create a virtual enviroment using the python venv module(or any of your choice) `python -m venv your-env-name`

+change directory to the cloned app with the command `cd cowryse-test`(on windows)

 install the app requirements with the command `pip install -r requirements.txt`

 start the development server with the command `python manage.py runserver`